-Administrative Appeals Tribunal
+Administrative Review Tribunal

-Eligibility criteria for AAT appeals
+Eligibility criteria for ART appeals

-Have rights to review the decision that was made
+- Have rights to review the decision that was made

-Be refused or cancelled a visa from the Department of Home Affairs
+- Be refused or cancelled a visa from the Department of Home Affairs

-Lodge within the stipulated time frame
+- Lodge within the stipulated time frame

 Lodging the appeal

 The tribunal will review your case with the presented evidence and make a decision.
 Our lawyers will argue and present a strong case on your behalf to increase your chances of receiving a successful outcome.
 If the decision is reversed, your case will be referred back to the Department of Home Affairs to be made again.
-If the AAT affirms the decision, you can seek judicial review of your matter.
+If the ART affirms the decision, you can seek judicial review of your matter.

 Your steps